ucldc/ingest_deploy/README.md

 Once you've completed syncing, you'll need to terminate the worker instances.

-* Log into majorTom production
+* Log into blackstart and sudo to hrv-prd
-* Run: `ansible-playbook -i ~/code/ec2.py ~/code/ingest_deploy/ansible/terminate_workers-prod.yml <--limit=10.60.?.?>` .
+* Run: `ansible-playbook -i ~/code/ec2.py ~/code/ansible/terminate_workers.yml <--limit=10.60.?.?>` .
 You can use the `limit` parameter to specify a range of IP addresses for deletion.
 * You'll receive a prompt to confirm that you want to spin down the intance; hit Return to confirm.